thomaspre/fauxton-supervisord/README.md

 # Docker Fauxton Supervisord

-Supervisord start the fauxton serveur with docker couchdb endpoint By default fauxton listening on 8000
+Supervisord start the fauxton service with specified docker couchdb endpoint By default fauxton listening on 8000

+## Test by command line with couchDB docker

+docker run -d --name couchdb couchdb docker run -d -p 8000:8000 --link=couchdb:couchdb --name fauxton thomaspre-fauxton-supervisord

+Then open http://docker-machine-ip:8000/ to see fauxton interface plugged on this couchdb server

+Fauxton will use by default couchdb:5984 if couchdb host ping work or throw an error

 ## CouchDB server configuration